Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Participation is dominated by those with the loudest voices
+Participation is dominated by those with the loudest voices.

-Poor management of internal polarization or conflict
+Poor management of internal polarization or conflict in the assembly.

 Mitigations

-Use deliberative facilitation methods that center empathy, listening, and emotional safety
+Use deliberative facilitation methods that center empathy, listening, and emotional safety.

 INSTITUTIONAL OUTCOMES